BD2KGenomics/toil-scripts/rnaseq_cgl/README.md

 `--sseKey`, `--ssec`, and `--config` must be on *every* worker node, otherwise as the pipeline runs, jobs wil fail as those files will not be found.
 If `--s3_dir` is used, a ~/.boto config file with credentials must also be on every worker.

-## Troubleshooting
-This section is a work in progress that will be amended as issues arise.
-#### Encryption Key Errors
-If encryption keys of any type will be used, they must be **exactly** 32-byte keys.

-## Additional Information
-This pipeline aligns data to the HG19 human reference genome before performing RNA-seq analysis.
-If you want to align to a different genome then you will need to look at the help menu `python rnaseq_unc_pipeline.py -h` to see all of the different inputs that you will need to change.
-Support is not offered if you would like to use a different reference genome.
-Our group plans on developing a new RNA-seq pipeline for HG38 that uses STAR+RSEM and Kallisto.